Recent Releases

 SAMOAN YOUTH MONOGRAPH 2020

 The UNFPA engaged NAPS to collate data, provide a literature review, consult with stakeholders, analyse data and write the final report and associated briefs to accompany the report.
-The SYM will enable users to gain a better understanding of youth development issues.
-Moreover, the research that will inform the SYM also enables users to identify the areas in which collection of data on young people needs to be strengthened or expanded.
-The SYM will aim to compare the status and well-being of young people in different cohorts across Samoa.
+The SYM enables users to gain a better understanding of youth development issues.
+Moreover, the research that informed the SYM also enables users to identify the areas in which collection of data on young people needs to be strengthened or expanded.
+The SYM aims to compare the status and well-being of young people in different cohorts across Samoa.

-The SYM will be a resource to help policymakers, researchers, development practitioners, young people and others see how young people are faring in absolute and relative terms.
-It will identify successes and achievements that could provide inspiration to others.
-Policy, programme and investment need will be analysed to provide targeted solutions in order to improve the quality and state of youth development across Samoa.
-Supplementary Policy Briefs on Family Life Education, Harnessing Human Capital and School Attendance, Engagement and Inclusion produced by NAPS can also be found at https://www.sbs.gov.ws/populationanddemography
+The SYM is a resource to help policymakers, researchers, development practitioners, young people and others see how young people are faring in absolute and relative terms.
+It identified successes and achievements that could provide inspiration to others.
+Policy, programme and investment need were analysed to provide targeted solutions in order to improve the quality and state of youth development across Samoa.
+Supplementary Policy Briefs on Family Life Education, Harnessing Human Capital and School Attendance, Engagement and Inclusion were produced NAPS.

 STATUS OF AFRICAN YOUTH REPORT